 Three-season extension of the backyard

 Then I listed out the steps to make it happen (If you get nothing more from this blog, please remember this: writing things down helps the process, whether you are DIYing or hiring a designer/builder).
-Some of the design elements I wanted were out of my scope of construction skills and out of my budget at the time and I hope they will be part of a future Meadowlark project.
+Some of the design elements I wanted were out of the scope of my construction skills and out of my budget at the time and I hope they will be part of a future Meadowlark project.

 Tackling the first step was incredibly rewarding.
 It really challenged me to get creative with my storage design skills.
 I took advantage of the extra space in the garage (especially elevated up on the walls) to store some of the bigger items.
 I then put a series of shelves using L brackets and reclaimed wood that was left with the house when we purchased it.
 I was able to fully condense the tool storage area into a space just larger than a coat closet and it fits my wheel barrow, table saw, gardening tools, and many more things without the “I threw everything in the closet” mess.
 The only drawback was that it would have to be accessed from the main space adjacent to the exterior door.
 This was a great opportunity for a “pocket door” because it would eliminate the obstacle of the two doors swinging into each other…and who doesn’t love pocket doors?
 So even though the tool area was accessed through the main space, the entryway to it acted as a buffer.
 Step 1-3 done.